A full, fairly indepth breakdown can be found here.

 Special thanks to Brooke Eilers for her help completing the textures and materials for the cans and ground and another thanks to Michael Dalbello for the amazing sound design.

-It was nice having the support of another 2 artists, as I believe it really pushed this project to its limits for the 10 weeks I had to complete it.
+It was nice having the support of another 2 artists, I believe it really pushed this project to it's limits for the 10 weeks we had to complete it.
 It was challenging to make sure that they were getting the correct information and files as I was working on them, as well as making sure I paced myself and left everyone enough time to get their work done properly.
 Despite these difficulties, the final product ensues.
 There are a few changes that need to be made, however, as due to time limitations and restrictions in rendering the quality of renders are not as high as I would like them.
 Not only this, but the Zdefocus method used in nuke as it left noticable artifacts along the top edges of the cans in multiple shots.
 The next time I am able to, I will be making sure to get higher quality renders out for the best final product possible.